- System monitor tools for Windows 10 and 11 fully diagnose your OS's performance.

 You will also have great support from AIDA’s team at your disposal.
 Download and give it a try.

-Wise System Monitor is another useful tool that can help you monitor system resources.
+Wise System Monitor, one of the best System Monitors in Windows 10, is another useful tool that can help you monitor system resources.
 The main tool allows you to see all your running processes and see how much of the computer resources they use.

 There’s also a Hardware monitor included that allows you to see all hardware-related information.
 You can see detailed information about your motherboard, CPU, graphics card, memory, etc.

 If you want, you can also see relevant information about your operating system.

 As for the resource monitor, it is at the bottom right corner, just above your Taskbar.
 The tool will display information such as download and upload speed, RAM and CPU usage, as well as CPU temperature.

 If you want to see detailed information, you just need to click a certain field, and you’ll see which applications are using most of that resource.